exercism/zig/docs/LEARNING.md

 # Learning

-- [The Zig Programming Language Documentation][documentation] is a great overview of all of the language features that Zig provides to those who use it.
+- [The Zig Language Reference][langref] is a great overview of all of the language features that Zig provides to those who use it.
 - [Awesome Zig][awesome-zig] is a good collection of Zig projects made by various people.
   The collection features projects involving well developed Zig code.
 - [Zighelp][zighelp] is an excellent primer that explains the language features that Zig has to offer.